-There are a few differences between van insurance and car insurance policies and as such it is worth investigating these when comparing the market for the best deal.
+There are a few differences between van insurance and car insurance policies, and as such it is worth investigating these when comparing the market for the best deal.
 Vans differ considerably in size and purpose, and when you compare van insurance knowing the type and length of cover you need for your lifestyle it could help save you money in the long term.There are three main types of car insurance policy available for you to choose from:

-The most basic level of cover, this type of policy will pay out if you damage another person’s vehicle or property but will not cover any repairs you need to make to your own vehicle.
+The most basic level of cover, this type of policy will pay out if you damage another person’s vehicle or property but will not cover any repairs you need to make to your own van.

 We'll show you quotes from a hand-picked list of over 90 different providers, including: